-As a technical leader, you’re in charge of finding the right content business platform for your organization, but it’s never quite a “one size fits all.”
+As a technical leader, you’re in charge of finding the right CMS for your organization, but it’s never quite a “one size fits all.”
 You’ll always need to make adjustments to the platform to match your specific requirements, and that isn’t always easy for some platforms.

-The Brightspot Content Business Platform was designed with an extensible architecture which naturally enables you to add your business logic and workflow.
+The Brightspot CMS was designed with an extensible architecture which naturally enables you to add your business logic and workflow.
 Companies today serve an ever dynamic audience with intense competitive pressure to go to market faster and create authentic experiences with their customers.
 That means they need technology that’s flexible and built to scale.

 Brightspot default data models

-Brightspot comes with a number of different content types out-of-the-box to help customers quickly migrate or replatform to our content business platform.
+Brightspot comes with a number of different content types out-of-the-box to help customers quickly migrate or replatform to the Brightspot CMS.